 - 1. Any question of interpretation regarding the Student Code shall be referred to the Chief Conduct Officer or his or her designee for final determination. - 2.
-The Student Code shall be reviewed periodically under the direction of the Chief Conduct Officer and Vice President for Enrollment Services and Dean of Students.
+The Student Code shall be reviewed periodically under the direction of the Chief Conduct Officer.